 – Study items to be considered include, but are not limited to:

- refine and enhance the specification of transport network architecture, including enhancements to G.800, G.872, G.8310, G.7701, G.7702, G.8010, G.8080, G.8110 and G.8110.1, including use of ASON or SDN for network restoration, operational aspects and implications of the evolution of photonic technologies to support additional flexibility within the transport network?
+ refine and enhance the specification of transport network architecture, including enhancements to G.800, G.872, G.8310, G.7701, G.7702, G.7703, G.8010, G.8110 and G.8110.1, including use of ASON or SDN for network restoration, operational aspects and implications of the evolution of photonic technologies to support additional flexibility within the transport network?

  study architectures that use G.7701 components

  explore the relationship between the transport network architecture and applications such as computing and storage?

+explore the relationship between the architecture of MC systems and the evolving compute and storage environment?

  explore the implications of multi-technology and multi-layer integration, the potential for network simplification and the consequent impact on the network architecture and existing standards?